- Brand name

 ANGIOMAX® is a white sterile powder in single-use, glass vials.

-- 250 mg Angiomax® Powder is in a 10 mL vial.
-It is prepared for use by dissolving in 5mL of sterile Water for Injections.
-This provides a 50 mg/mL solution.
+- 250 mg ANGIOMAX® Powder is in a 10 mL vial.
+It is prepared for use.
+The contents will be prepared for administration by your healthcare professional.

 - 250 mg of bivalirudin.